Engagement and participation

 The young person will have their own copy of the plan and a say in who it is shared with in their network.

-Revisit the plan in regular home visits with the young person and check on progress.
+Revisit the plan during home visits with the young person and check on progress.
 Record this in a case note.

 Make sure you (as the CSO) complete any tasks required in a timely way to support the young person in putting their plan into action.